software-development-project-1/software-development-project-1.github.io/material/introduction.md

 The problem with this so-called [Big design up front](https://en.wikipedia.org/wiki/Big_design_up_front) approach is that _requirements tend to change_ during the implementation phase.
 If the development of the software takes even a few years, that's forever in the current, constantly changing business environment.
 Also, it is _practically impossible to come up with all the possible requirements_ for the software before actual users can try out some kind of a prototype and give feedback.

+## Agile software development process

-Agile software development takes a different, _iterative approach_.
-In this approach, the software is developed in short, typically one or two-week-long iterations.
-Before each iteration, it is only necessary to specify requirements that the software should fulfill after the iteration is complete.
+Agile software development process follows a fundamentally different, _iterative approach_.
+Instead of defining all requirements upfront, development occurs in short iterations — typically one or two weeks.
+Before each iteration, only the necessary requirements for that iteration are specified, allowing for flexibility and continuous improvement.

+> _"When to use iterative development?
+You should use iterative development only on projects that you want to succeed."_
+>
+> -- Martin Fowler

 During the iteration, the software development team turns these customer's requirements into technical development tasks and implements these tasks in a self-organized manner.
 The outcome of each iteration is working software that users can actually use and give feedback.
 This feedback can be used to constitute requirements for the next iteration.
 This feedback loop is the heartbeat of the agile software development process.